 It's no doubt that Maloof takes pride in the Blue Devils since he and the coaching staff have helped produced a consistently efficient team.
 Last year the team's record was 8-3, and in 2006 and 2007 Norcross won Region 7-AAAAA's title, which is the team's aim for 2012.

 "Last year we fell short of our goal," Maloof said.
 "We got into the playoffs, but we got beat in the first round.
 This year we're looking to go further in the state playoffs and hopefully challenge for a state championship."

 Players to watch out for this year include the local football star , whose mailbox was flooded last year with Alabama Tide with recruitment letters; Joseph Wilber, a quarterback; and defensemen Tommy Tate and Shon Akins.

 "They've worked hard on their three or four years, and they do a good job in the school and as leaders in the community," said Maloof.
 "They're just overall good players and people."

 Norcross has had some extraordinary players in the past who have gained NFL status, too.
 Former Norcross outside linebacker Larry Grant currently plays for the San Francisco 49ers; Jeff Backus was drafted by the Detroit Lions; and wide receiver Darius Hanks was in the NFL until he was injured this past year.

-Even though the season doesn't officially start until this Friday, the scrimmage game last week was said to be on-the-edge-of-your-seat exciting.
+Even though the season doesn't officially start until this Friday, was said to be on-the-edge-of-your-seat exciting.
 The game they had in Moultrie against Colquitt County High two Fridays ago was a close call, but Norcross ended it with a win.

 "We won with two seconds left in the game," said Maloof, adding that the score was 33-31.
 Maloof and assistant football Coach Corey Richardson agreed that the away game also served as a team-building weekend since the location was so far.